 The debt component provides a cushion against extreme market movements, and the equity component provides us an opportunity to earn high returns.

 Are hybrid funds good?

 It may sound like an answer to an investing dilemma but hybrid funds are far from it.
 Hybrid funds have a risk associated with them which retail investors like us should be aware of.

-Their debt exposure makes these funds vulnerable to crises of liquidity, when the security-issuing company defaults on its debt papers.
+Their debt exposure makes these funds vulnerable to crises of liquidity when the security-issuing company defaults on its debt papers.
 The AMCs of such funds, holding these papers as part of their portfolio for investors take the hit, which can erode the investors’ money.

-The recent Vodafone idea fiasco saw Franklin Templeton’s low duration fund take a hit, and it was so severe that a single m-day Nav was down by 6.87 percent.
+The recent Vodafone idea fiasco saw Franklin Templeton’s low duration fund take a hit, and it was so severe that a single m-day NAV was down by 6.87 percent.
 Hybrid funds have significant exposure to debt instruments.

 The rationale behind investing in hybrid funds is to make sure that the investment has a stability of return and achieve diversification benefits at the same time.
 But in achieving these objectives with the help of hybrid funds, we end up paying an expense ratio of around 0.90 – 1.10 percent on an average which later on eats into our returns.

-Better alternative to hybrid funds
+A better alternative to hybrid funds

 A better way of achieving the stated objectives of stability of income and diversification may be that of setting up a portfolio to invest in different asset classes based on our risk appetite and market conditions.

 Of course, it is a more circuitous route, and perhaps, that is why hybrid funds came into existence.
 But going a la carte in choosing our asset classes and securities might help us protect more of our returns.
 An investment adviser is best placed to unravel some of it for us but we should ensure they are a Sebi-registered investment adviser before taking our portfolio concerns to them.